 Reports on Monday revealed that the Rays are closing in on a purchase of the Rowdies from businessman Bill Edwards, who has owned the club since 2013.
 As part of their purchase, the Rays will effectively gain control of St. Petersburg’s Al Lang Stadium via a renewal of the current lease.
 Al Lang Stadium is the current home of the Rowdies and a former MLB spring training venue used by the Rays/Devil Rays from 1998-2008.

-When news of the Rays’ purchase of the Rowdies surfaced, it plenty of speculation if the team’s control of Al Lang Stadium would affect facility plans, specifically new ballpark discussions or a potential move of spring-training operations.
+When news of the Rays’ purchase of the Rowdies surfaced, it prompted plenty of speculation if the team’s control of Al Lang Stadium would affect facility plans, specifically new ballpark discussions or a potential move of spring-training operations.
 However, that proposition has seemed unlikely for a few reasons.
 Though the Al Lang Stadium site was considered for a new ballpark about a decade ago, the Rays’ current effort to replace Tropicana Field is centered around a proposed new ballpark in Tampa’s Ybor City.
 Additionally, the Rays’ lease at Port Charlotte’s Charlotte Sports Park runs for another decade, and the club’s spring-training games have generally been a better draw there than they were in St. Petersburg.

 The Rays have reportedly indicated to St. Petersburg officials that the purchase of the Rowdies is not related to any facility plans, noting that ownership’s purchase of the club is largely a way to expand its business operation.
 More from the Tampa Bay Times: